Skip to main content

 Topic: system:unauthenticated-audit-trail-log

-Available only on the top site.
+Available only on the Control Tower.

 This log is available to the top site provider, and contains all unauthenticated requests to the system.
 The format is the same as for the system:audit-trail-log.